Japan Relief & Recovery Grant Database

 |This database compiles information on private overseas giving for the Great East Japan Earthquake, specifically focusing on 1) organizations based outside of Japan that have made grants and donations to Japan-based organizations or that have raised funds to work directly in Japan, and 2) organizations in Japan that have received their support.
 The purpose of this is to shed light on the international interactions and partnerships that have been forged during the disaster response and on the nongovernmental organizations that have been most directly engaged in the relief and recovery effort.|

 2. Why isn’t my organization listed?

 In a broader sense, though, the database also leaves out many organizations due to the way it was designed.
 One reason is that the database was initially created with information collected during a survey of US-based organizations responding to the disaster.
-As a result, its coverage of non-US donors is still a work in progress.
+As a result, its coverage of non-US donors is more anecdotal than its coverage of US donors.

 Also, in many instances, funds passed through multiple organizations before being sent to Japan, then through multiple intermediaries in Japan before being used in the disaster zone, but the database focuses primarily on the point at which funds were transferred from an overseas group to a Japanese one.
 It would be a gargantuan task to try to get accurate information about the interactions at every point in the chain of funding so, with limited time and resources, we have had to focus our data gathering.